Real-time Threat Feeds user guide¶

 domainquery parameter to filter a feed based on domain name patterns that are important to you, without extra downstream data processing.

-Domain Discovery¶
+Domain discovery¶

 New domains as they're discovered in domain registration information, observed by our global passive DNS sensor network, or reported by trusted third parties.